lkrych/dodomain/README.md

 #### store

   The store creates the Redux store using the root_reducer.
-In this file we create a function that will only create the store when the DOM has been loaded in index.js
+In this file I create a function that will only create the store when the DOM has been loaded in index.js

 #### util